Salary Employees Laws: Everything You Need to Know

 - Has the ability to hire/terminate/promote/assign duties and people

 Keep in mind that merely supervising people is not sufficient.
 The individual must also have the ability and duty to interview, train, set rates of pay, plan and determine work techniques, provide safety in the workplace, monitor work for legal and regulatory compliance, as well as other similar job duties.
-Therefore, within each of the 3 above-mentioned elements, additional duties must be met.
+Therefore, within each of the three elements mentioned above, additional duties must be met.

 Similarly, the employee must not just manage a process, but have decision-making abilities in the day to day operations of that process, including changes, enhancements, etc.